benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 ---
-Description: Knowing which Laravel version you are running is incredibly important before you do anything on any project.
-There are multiple ways to get this information.
+Description: Knowing how to get the Laravel version you are running is incredibly important before you do anything on any project.
+There are multiple ways to check this information.
 Published At: 2022-09-10
 Modified At:
 ---